oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 ## Task 10: Create a configuration file

-In this task, you create a configuration file named `config` in the `oci` directory for the SDK, and then add the API content that you obtained from the API key (which you created in a previous task).
-In the config file, correct the last line by adding the actual path to your PEM file on your compute instance.
-The java file that you compile in a subsequent step looks for the config file in `~/.oci/config` with a profile named `DEFAULT`.
+In this task, you create a configuration file named `config` in the `.oci` directory for the SDK, and then add the API content that you obtained from the API key (which you created in a previous task).
+In the config file, correct the last line by adding the actual path to your private key file on your compute instance.
+The java file that you compile in a subsequent task looks for the config file in `~/.oci/config` with a profile named `DEFAULT`.

 1. Using the vi editor and while you are still in the `.oci` directory, create a configuration file.